AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-3.md

 <!--- MC-41177 magento/magento2#32594-->

-*  A bundle item’s price can now be set to 0.00.
+*  A bundle item's price can now be set to 0.00.
 Previously, when you returned to the edit page after setting the price to 0.00, the price returned to its default value.
 [GitHub-32383](https://github.com/magento/magento2/issues/32383)

 <!--- MC-40603-->